Neewview150/Arbitrator/README.md

    pip install -r requirements.txt
    ```

-### Running the Strategy
+### Running the Simulation

-To run the USD/EUR trading strategy, execute the following command:
+To simulate the USD/EUR trading strategy using historical data, execute the following command:

 ```bash
 python usd_eur_trading_strategy.py
 ```

-You will be prompted to choose between simulating trades or executing them.
-Enter 's' for simulation or 'e' for execution.
+You will be prompted to choose between simulating trades, executing trades, or running a backtest.
+Enter 's' for simulation using historical data.

-### Interpreting Results
+### Interpreting Simulation Results

-- **Trade Logs**: All trades are logged in `trade_log.txt` with details of each trade, including the amount, leverage, and profit.
+- **Simulation Logs**: All simulated trades are logged in `trade_log.txt` with details of each trade, including the amount, leverage, and profit.
-- **Balance Updates**: The script outputs the new balance after each trade, allowing you to track performance over time.
+- **Balance Updates**: The script outputs the new balance after each simulated trade, allowing you to track performance over the historical period.

+### Difference Between Live Trading and Historical Simulation

+- **Live Trading**: Involves executing trades in real-time using current market data.
+This mode is not supported in the current version.
+- **Historical Simulation**: Uses past market data to simulate trades and evaluate the strategy's performance without any financial risk.

 ## Usage